HPC-Europa3 - HPC-Europa3

 Funding for research visits to build international networks in HPC

-Visits can vary 3–13 weeks
+Visits can vary from 3–13 weeks

-The programme is open to researchers of any level, from PhD students to full professors, in any field able to make use of scientific computing.
+The programme is open to researchers of any level, from PhD students to full professors in any field able to make use of scientific computing.
 As a rule, the visitor will not work in the target country's supercomputing center but will be hosted by a suitable academic research group.
 Hundreds of hosts have already signed up and can be browsed (by country) in the application form.
 If you want to sign up as a host, please contact staff (at) hpc-europa.org.

 Applications always concern academic research.
-The researchers of universities, universities of applied sciences and research institutes, for example, can apply for the exchange, but also companies can participate.
+The researchers of universities, universities of applied sciences and research institutes, for example, can apply for the exchange, but companies can also participate.
 Reasonable travel and accommodation costs are reimbursed by the project, which also pays a small daily allowance.
 The visits can last 3–13 weeks.
-The HPCE3 site also lists training events that can be combined with visits.
+The HPCE3 site also lists training events that can be combined with the visits.

 Why not visit an interesting research group abroad, invite a researcher to visit your group, create new, or strengthen existing collaboration networks, and make use of the specific expertise available in other European countries?